William-Avery/projected-observers/README.md

 observerhood** — persistent boundary, predictive memory, temporal asymmetry, intervention-sensitive causal structure, self-maintenance under perturbation.

+How this work differs:
+Lenia and Avida ask:

+Can artificial organisms emerge and evolve?

+Your project asks something sharper:

+Can lower-dimensional observer-like patterns be causally supported by hidden higher-dimensional state that is invisible in their projected world?

 > **This project does not claim to simulate consciousness.** It operationalizes
 > observer-likeness as a battery of measurable functional properties of
 > tracked persistent structures in a projected lower-dimensional world.